derrod/legendary/README.md

 ````
 legendary install Anemone
 ````
-**Important:** the name used for these commands is the app name, *not* the game's name!
-The app name is in the parentheses after the game title in the games list.
+**Note:** the name used here is generally the game's "app name" as seen in the games list rather than its title, but as of 0.20.12 legendary will try to match game names or abbreviations thereof as well.
+In this case `legendary install world of goo` or `legendary install wog` would also work!

 List installed games and check for updates
 ````